Abhishek-Bharti1/Abhishek-Bharti/README.md

 Javascript is my native language 😌

-I am learning MERN Stack, Data Structure, Algorithms, and soft skills at Masai School.
-I have a passion for Web3.
-To grow my skills I focus on solidity Development and Functional programming.
-I joined Masai School and started my journey in the Tech-World.
+Observant and detail oriented Full Stack Web Developer in MERN Stack.
+Selfmotivated and curious with a keen interest in building user centric product.
+Looking forward to honing my skills in a challenging work environment.

 Apart, from coding, I love Travelling and Interacting with new people.